CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Methods

 \subsection{Motivation}

-Previous neural volume representation methods in cryo-EM captured heterogeneity through either providing a latent code as additional input to an implicit neural representation (INR) volume representation~\citep{zhongreconstructing, levy2022amortized, levy2024mixture, levy2025cryodrgn, herreros2025real} or as as the coefficients of a linear combination of a shared basis of voxel arrays~\citep{kimanius2022sparse}.
-In either of these approaches, almost all parameters of the neural volume representations are shared among all the different structures, limiting the diversity of the structures that can be captured and the ability of the model to generate structure-specific high-resolution details.
-Hypernetworks overcome this problem by increasing the expressiveness of conditioning and reducing parameter sharing, since it can be proven that conditioning a network $\Psi$ by concatenation is equivalent to having a linear hypernetwork produce the biases of the first layer of $\Psi$~\citep{sitzmann2020metasdf, dumoulin2018feature, mehta2021modulated}.
-Two observations stem naturally from this result: first, that a general hypernetwork generalizes conditioning by concatenation and can be much more expressive if the hypernetwork is more expressive than a linear layer.
-Second, conditioning by concatenation is equivalent to sharing all hyponetwork (i.e. INR decoder) weights among all data points except its biases.
-Thus, hypernetwork approaches can dynamically adapt a significantly higher proportion of decoder weights than either conditioning-by-concatenation or linear combinations of voxel arrays.
+Existing neural methods for heterogeneous cryo-EM reconstruction condition a shared neural volume representation on a latent code, either as an additional input to an implicit neural representation (INR)~\citep{zhongreconstructing} or as the coefficients of a linear combination of a basis of voxel arrays~\citep{kimanius2022sparse} (see Section~\ref{sec:related-work}).
+In these approaches, almost all parameters of the neural volume representations are shared among all the different structures, limiting the diversity of the structures that can be captured and the ability of the model to generate structure-specific high-resolution details.
+Hypernetworks overcome this problem by increasing the expressiveness of conditioning~\cite{galanti2020modularity} and reducing parameter sharing between decoders, since it can be proven that conditioning a network $\Psi$ by concatenation is equivalent to having a linear hypernetwork produce the biases of the first layer of $\Psi$~\citep{sitzmann2020metasdf, dumoulin2018feature, mehta2021modulated}.
+Previous work has shown that the first layer is not the optimal layer for weight modulation~\cite{kim2023generalizable, vyas2024learning} and modulating all layers outperforms adjusting a single layer~\cite{gu2025foundation}.
+Therefore, a full hypernetwork generalizes conditioning by concatenation and can be much more expressive, especially if the hypernetwork is more expressive than a linear layer and significantly increases the proportion of non-shared parameters than previous approaches.